kanedata/find-that-postcode/readme.md

 A further related dataset is placenames.
 The [ONS has a list of these](http://geoportal.statistics.gov.uk/datasets/a6c138d17ac54532b0ca8ee693922f10_0) which can be imported using the `import placenames` command.
-An entry for each placename is added to the `geo_placenames` elasticsearch index.
+An entry for each placename is added to the `geo_placename` elasticsearch index.

 ```bash
 python -m findthatpostcode import placenames